Tony Bennett: 1979–1989: Turnaround

-1990–1995: An unexpected audience
+1990–2006: Established career

 Danny Bennett felt that younger audiences who were unfamiliar with his father would respond to his music if given a chance.
 No changes to Tony's formal appearance, singing style, musical accompaniment (The Ralph Sharon Trio or an orchestra), or song choice (generally the Great American Songbook) were necessary or desirable.
 Accordingly, Danny began regularly to book his father on Late Night with David Letterman, a show with a younger, "hip" audience.
-This was subsequently followed by appearances on Late Night with Conan O'Brien, The Simpsons, Muppets Tonight, and various MTV programs.
+This was subsequently followed by appearances on Late Night with Conan O'Brien, Sesame Street, The Simpsons, Muppets Tonight, and various MTV programs.
 In 1993, Bennett played a series of benefit concerts organized by alternative rock radio stations around the country.
 The plan worked; as Tony later remembered, "I realized that young people had never heard those songs.
-Cole Porter, Gershwin – they were like, 'Who wrote that?'
+Cole Porter, Gershwin—they were like, 'Who wrote that?'
 To them, it was different.
 If you're different, you stand out."

 During this time, Bennett continued to record, first putting out the acclaimed look-back Astoria: Portrait of the Artist (1990), then emphasizing themed albums such as the Sinatra homage Perfectly Frank (1992) and the Fred Astaire tribute Steppin' Out (1993).
 The latter two both achieved gold status and won Grammys for Best Traditional Pop Vocal Performance (Bennett's first Grammys since 1962) and further established Bennett as the inheritor of the mantle of a classic American great.

 As Bennett was seen at MTV Video Music Awards shows side by side with the likes of the Red Hot Chili Peppers and Flavor Flav, and as his "Steppin' Out with My Baby" video received MTV airplay, it was clear that, as The New York Times said, "Tony Bennett has not just bridged the generation gap, he has demolished it.
 He has solidly connected with a younger crowd weaned on rock.
 And there have been no compromises."

 The new audience reached its height with Bennett's appearance in 1994 on MTV Unplugged.
 (He quipped on the show, "I've been unplugged my whole career.")
 Featuring guest appearances by rock and country stars Elvis Costello and k.d. lang (both of whom had an affinity for the standards genre), the show attracted a considerable audience and much media attention.
 The resulting MTV Unplugged: Tony Bennett album went platinum and, besides taking the Best Traditional Pop Vocal Performance Grammy award for the third straight year, also won the top Grammy prize of Album of the Year.